 – Municipal Waste (or Municipal Solid Waste as it’s referred to)

-Is waste that discarded from the public, and from our households.
+Is waste that is discarded from our households.

-Examples are food, paper, plastic, yard trimmings, and so on.
+Examples are food waste, paper, plastic, yard trimmings, and so on.

 Comes from industrial activity, such as from mines, factories, mills, workshops and so on